memburg/spotify-to-youtube/README.md

 This little project is to take all my music from Spotify to YouTube, I'm thinking about not paying Spotify anymore ¯\_(ツ)_/¯.

-- [ ] Extract all the playlists data from Spotify (scrap it, don't use its API, there are legal implications).
+- [x] Extract all the playlists data from Spotify (scrap it, don't use its API, there are legal implications).
-- [ ] Store all this data in CSV (?).
+- [x] Store all this data in CSV.
 - [ ] Use the YouTube API (?) [maybe Selenium] to create the playlists based on the collected data.

 ## Observations